Understanding Achilles Tendon Pain

 A sudden increased activity

 Too much of a good thing can be bad for you.
-This is especially true when it comes to exercise, as overworking your body's tendons and ligaments without allowing the time they need to recover before trying again may cause injuries such as heel pain.
+This is especially true when it comes to exercise, as overworking your body's tendons and ligaments without allowing the time they need to recover before trying again may cause injuries such as achilles tendon pain.

 If you're having trouble sleeping, here are a few things to try.
 First of all, as much as possible avoid blue light an hour before bedtime; the body processes this differently than other colors and we tend not to produce enough melatonin - which helps us sleep better - when exposed to it.
 Second: turn off your phone or put it on airplane mode for one full hour (if that's too long then at least give yourself 30 minutes) before going to bed so your brain can shift its focus from work/social media accounts onto something less stimulating like reading a book instead.